voicegain/platform/freeswitch/transcription-proxy/README.md

 docker run -d --name fsproxy -p -p 5060:5060/tcp -p 5060:5060/udp -v /Path_to/config.ini:/etc/config.ini us-docker.pkg.dev/voicegain-prod/vg-customer-private/freeswitch-transcription-proxy:0.2.0
 ```

+Note 1: Be cartefull with the path to the config.ini on Windows systems

+Note 2: If you get an error mentioning `parseConfigFile` and `Is a directory` the most likely the path to config.ini was incorrectly provided

 # 8) Prepare sip phone to make call to SIP URI

 You can use, for example, [Linphone](./LINPHONE.md)